rikedyp/documentation/unix-user-guide/docs/entering-characters.md

 The following glyphs are not yet present in the Linux keymap:

-- `⍛` (Jot Underbar, Unicode character "APL FUNCTIONAL SYMBOL Jot Underbar").
+- `⍛` (Jot Underbar, Unicode character "APL FUNCTIONAL SYMBOL JOT UNDERBAR").
 Used from Dyalog v20.0 for the _behind_ operator.

 In this situation, there are several methods in which such glyphs can be typed.
 For `⍛`, you can do any of the following: